Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

     ret = webrtc_media_source_set_mute(webrtc, v_src_id, WEBRTC_MEDIA_TYPE_VIDEO, true);
     ```
     > [!NOTE]
-    >
     > Muting a media source means it sends black video frames or silent audio frames to a remote peer.
-Mute or un-mute of a media source is also possible in `WEBRTC_STATE_PLAYING`.
+Mute or unmute of a media source is also possible in `WEBRTC_STATE_PLAYING`.
     > Some types of media sources do not support this functionality.
 For example, `WEBRTC_MEDIA_SOURCE_TYPE_FILE`, `WEBRTC_MEDIA_SOURCE_TYPE_MEDIA_PACKET`, and `WEBRTC_MEDIA_SOURCE_TYPE_NULL`.

 6. To set or get the encoder bitrate to a media source, use the `webrtc_media_source_set_encoder_bitrate()` or `webrtc_media_source_get_encoder_bitrate()`: